-- Carbs (carbohydrates) are a source of energy found in grains, fruits, vegetables, and dairy foods.
+- Carbs (carbohydrates) are a source of energy found naturally in grains, fruits, vegetables, and dairy foods.

 - Carbs are a necessary part of a healthy diet.
 They provide fuel for your body and your brain.

-- Choose healthy carbs such as whole grains, beans, fruits, and veggies.
+- When you can, choose healthy carbs such as whole grains, beans, fruits, and veggies.

 Carbs, short for carbohydrates, are a source of energy found in grains, fruits, vegetables, and dairy foods.
 Carbs supply your body with the glucose (sugar) it needs for energy.
 Extra glucose is stored in your muscles and liver as glycogen, your body’s quick source of energy.
 After glycogen stores are filled, glucose is then stored as fat, your body’s energy reserve.
 Carbs are divided into two types: simple and complex.

 Simple carbohydrates (also called sugars) are absorbed quickly by the body and will give you fast energy.
 Sugars taste sweet and are also found naturally in some nutritious foods like fruits and milk.
-Added sugars are often found in foods that have little or no nutritional value such as soda, cookies, candy, and sugary cereal.
-The nutrition facts label on foods does not distinguish between added and natural sugars, but you can look at the ingredient list to see if sugars (such as sucrose, sugar, and high fructose corn syrup) are being added to the food or if it comes from an ingredient such as fruit.
+Added sugars are often found in foods that have less nutritional value.
+Foods with high amounts of added sugars include: non-diet soda, cookies, candy, and sugary cereal (or cereal with more than 8 grams of sugar per serving).
+The nutrition facts label typically does not distinguish between added and natural sugars.
+However, as of winter 2015, the Food and Drug Administration (FDA) has proposed putting an “added sugar” line on all nutrition labels.
+As for now, you can look at the ingredient list to see if sugars (such as sucrose, sugar, and high fructose corn syrup) are being added to the food or if it comes from an ingredient such as fruit.

 Complex carbohydrates usually take longer to digest than simple carbs.
 Just like simple carbohydrates, not all complex carbohydrates are created equal.
-Some complex carbohydrates are also a good source of fiber.
+Complex carbohydrates with fiber are typically a healthy choice.
 Fiber is heart healthy, good for digestion, and helps keep you full.
-Try to eat high-fiber complex carbs or whole grains such as whole grain breads, brown rice, and bran-containing cereals (such as Fiber One®, All Bran® and Raisin Bran®) instead of low-fiber complex carbs or refined grains such as white bread, white rice, white pasta, and sugary cereal.
+Try to eat high-fiber complex carbs or whole grains such as whole grain breads, brown rice, and bran-containing cereals (such as Fiber One® or All Bran®) instead of low-fiber complex carbs, also known as refined grains, such as white bread, white rice, white pasta, and sugary cereal.